kaustavha/luvit-docs/doc/api/globals.markdown

     require.extensions['.sjs'] = require.extensions['.js'];

-**Deprecated**  In the past, this list has been used to load non-JavaScript modules into Node.js by compiling them on-demand.
+**Deprecated**  In the past, this list has been used to load non-JavaScript modules into luvit by compiling them on-demand.
-However, in practice, there are much better ways to do this, such as loading modules via some other Node.js program, or compiling them to JavaScript ahead of time.
+However, in practice, there are much better ways to do this, such as loading modules via some other luvit program, or compiling them to JavaScript ahead of time.

 Since the Module system is locked, this feature will probably never go